GimmeSpoon/python-based-machine-learning-modules/README.md

 # pyMachineLearningFramework

-### Abstract
+## Abstract

-This is Python based Machine Learning Framework.
+This is Python based Machine Learning Framework Project.

 The purpose is to reduce the repeated part of codes in ML project